awsdocs/aws-doc-sdk-examples/javascriptv3/example_code/cloudwatch-logs/scenarios/large-query/README.md

 For general prerequisites, see the [README](../../../../README.md) in the `javascriptv3` folder.

-To run this example you need a CloudWatch log group that contains over 10000 logs.
+To run this example, you need a CloudWatch log group that contains over 10,000 logs.
 You can [create one yourself](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/Working-with-log-groups-and-streams.html), or you can follow the steps in the [Infrastructure and data](#infrastructure-and-data) section.
 These steps require you to [install or update the latest version of the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)

 ### Infrastructure and data

-Follow the below steps to create the necessary resources in AWS CloudFormation and use the AWS CLI to upload the necessary logs.
+Use the following steps to create the necessary resources in AWS CloudFormation and use the AWS CLI to upload the necessary logs.

 1. In your local terminal, change directories to [resources](../../../../../workflows/cloudwatch_logs_large_query/resources/).
 1. Run `aws cloudformation deploy --template-file stack.yaml --stack-name CloudWatchLargeQuery`
 1. Run `./make-log-files.sh`.
 This will output two timestamps for use in the following step.
 1. Run `export QUERY_START_DATE=<QUERY_START_DATE>`.
 Replace `<QUERY_START_DATE>` with the output from the previous step.
 Repeat this for `QUERY_END_DATE`.
 1. Run `./put-log-events.sh`.
-1. Wait 5 minutes for logs to settle and to ensure we're not querying for logs that exist in the future.
+1. Wait five minutes for logs to settle and to make sure you're not querying for logs that exist in the future.

 ### Run the scenario